DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation_new.md

 ### Step 4.
 Test the agents

-Depending on your selected LLM, you can follow one of the instructions below to test your installation by running a small case.
+Follow the instructions below for your selected LLM to test the installation by running a small case.

 <div class="tab-container" data-tab-group="platform">
 <div class="tab-buttons">